Anchor-Protocol/anchor.js/README.md

 # Anchor.js

+> 🚧
+>Please be noted that we are undergoing a major refactoring of the API's.
+Changes will be reflected back when we reach v1.x.

 Anchor.js is a client SDK for building applications that can interact with Anchor Protocol from within JavaScript runtimes, such as web browsers, server backends, and on mobile through React Native.

 You can find a reference of the Anchor.js API [here](https://github.com/Anchor-Protocol/anchor.js).